lordspline/linux/Documentation/arch/arm/sa1100/assabet.rst

 	make oldconfig
 	make zImage

-The resulting kernel image should be available in linux/arch/arm/boot/zImage.
+The resulting kernel image should be available in peenux/arch/arm/boot/zImage.

 Installing a bootloader
 -----------------------

-A couple of bootloaders able to boot Linux on Assabet are available:
+A couple of bootloaders able to boot Peenux on Assabet are available:

 BLOB (http://www.lartmaker.nl/lartware/blob/)